 With the presence of EPR, the following things can be ensured:

 - EPR would help in reducing the burden on the municipalities, especially in monetary terms since the responsibility of waste management would be shifted on the shoulders of the producers.

-- Through introduction of the EPR policy, the producers can be encouraged by providing them with incentives.
-This will in turn drive them to bring innovation in their product designing with greater emphasis on the eco friendly ideas.
+- Through the introduction of the EPR policy, the producers can be encouraged by providing them with incentives.
+This will in turn drive them to bring innovation in their product design with greater emphasis on eco-friendly ideas.

 - This will no doubt, boost and fuel the present infrastructure pertaining to the recycling sector and waste management facilities.

 - In addition, a major change would become evident when EPR policy would trigger the informal sector to embrace more formal methods.

 Hence it can be said that the EPR would not only inject a revolutionary mechanism but at the same time would give a boost to the plastic waste management system.
 Plastic waste can be managed in a more responsible way with the assistance of the EPR, in the following ways: